 When tax payments are not automatically withheld each month, e.g. for the self-employed, estimated tax payments must be made quarterly to avoid penalties.

-Foreign bank accounts must be reported if certain requirements are met.
+Foreign bank accounts must be reported if they meet certain requirements.

 State tax deadlines

+Depending on your former home state, you may have to file a state tax return.
 Please check any state you have to file in.
-Not all state tax calendars align with the federal 2019 tax deadlines.
+Not all state tax calendars align with the federal 2020 tax deadlines.